Durzn/ZenView/README.md

 # About this Visual Studio Code extension

 Allows to add files or directories to a custom view to have a quick overview over the important files of a project.
-Files can be opened and (in the future) interacted with, so all uninteresting files can effectively be ignored.
+Files can be opened and interacted with, so all uninteresting files can effectively be ignored and the explorer only needs to be used for more complex use cases.

 # Features
 - Configuration of links to directories and files to gain quick access